A Generalized Ray Formulation For Wave-Optics Rendering: Background: Theoretical Foundations

-The basic descriptor of light under wave optics is the \emph{wave function}, denoted $\wavefunc(\va{r} \argsep t)$, where $\va{r}$ is position and $t$ is time.
-The wave function can be understood as describing the spatial excitations of the associated electric field.
+The basic descriptor of light under wave optics is the \emph{wave function}, denoted $\psi(\va{r} \argsep t)$, where $\va{r}$ is position and $t$ is time.
+The wave function quantifies the spatial excitations of a component of the associated electric field.
 Henceforth, we will fix time and, for brevity, drop $t$ from the argument lists.
-Any physically-realizable wave function can be written in terms of its spectral decomposition into plane waves \cite{zangwill2013modern}, viz.

-When we omit the bounds of integration, it implies that we integrate over the entire domain.
-The above integral formalises a superposition of plane waves, where each plane wave ${\exp}(\ii \va{r}\cdot\va{k})$ propagates in the direction of the wavevector $\va{k}$, and with amplitude $\tilde{\wavefunc}(\va{k})$.
-Also recall that $\abs*{\va{k}}=\eta\tfrac{2\mpi}{\lambda}$, with $\eta$ being the refractive index of the medium in which light propagates, is the wavenumber and $\lambda$ is the light's wavelength.

-Clearly, \cref{wavefunc_spectral_decomposition} is simply an inverse Fourier transform, hence $\tilde{\wavefunc}$ and the wave function $\wavefunc$ are Fourier-pairs and contain the same information.
-However, while $\wavefunc$ quantifies the spatial distribution of light, its Fourier-conjugate $\tilde{\wavefunc}$ quantifies its distribution in momentum, i.e. direction of propagation.
-This Fourier relation between position and momentum gives rise to the important \emph{uncertainty relation} \cite{torre2005linear}:

-(in each dimension), with $\sigma_r^2$ and $\sigma_k^2$ being the variances of $\wavefunc$ and $\tilde{\wavefunc}$, respectively.
-Intuitively, \cref{eq_uncertainty_relation} arises because the Fourier transform of a ``wide'' function is narrow, and vice versa.
+In his seminal work in 1932, Wigner formulated the \emph{Wigner distribution function} (WDF) \cite{Wigner1932}, which describes a \emph{position-momentum} distribution of the signal $\psi$: